 Some feel the idea of government borrowing is very wrong.
 But, it should be remembered successful firms borrow for investment, households borrow to fund a mortgage.
 The economy can benefit from public sector investment.
 The rate of return on public sector works can be significantly higher than the current borrowing costs.

-The real problem in the UK economy is not budget deficit, but poor productivity growth.
+The real problem in the UK economy is not the budget deficit, but poor productivity growth.
 The government can play a role in increasing productivity through investing in vocational training and dealing with transport bottlenecks.
 But, if the highest priority of the government is running a budget surplus, there will be limited resources to fund this.

 7. Is national debt actually unsustainable?

 It is much repeated that UK national debt is unsustainable, but is this actually true?
 For example, demographic trends will place increased pressure on government social security and NHS.
 These transfer payments are seen as unsustainable because it is not borrowing for investment.
 This is an important concern.

 But, if UK debt is unsustainable – why are markets so keen to buy debt?
 Bond yields are very low, indicating that private firms don’t need high-interest rates to compensate for any perceived risk.

 I often publish this graph to put UK debt levels into perspective.
 It is true that some circumstances were different in the 1950s.
 But, levels of debt are by no means unprecedented.

 8. You don’t need a budget surplus to reduce debt to GDP ratio

-The UK very rarely had a budget surplus 1950- 2013, but will still reduced debt to GDP ratio quite a lot – because economic growth reduces debt to GDP.
+The UK very rarely had a budget surplus 1950- 2013, but will still reduce debt to GDP ratio quite a lot – because economic growth reduces debt to GDP.

 When growth is strong, it makes sense to improve the nation’s finances and reduce debt as a % of GDP.
 The counterpoint of expansionary fiscal policy in a recession is that there need to be automatic stabilisers the other way.